silnrsi/font-awami/documentation/source/productsite/resources.md

 ## Keyboarding and character set support

-This font does not include any keyboarding helps or utilities.
-If you cannot use the built-in keyboards of the operating system, you will need to install the appropriate keyboard and input method for the characters of the language you wish to use.
-If you want to enter characters that are not supported by any system keyboard, the [Keyman program](https://keyman.com/) can be helpful on Windows, macOS, Linux, Android and iOS systems.
+## Keyboarding and character set support

+This font package does not include keyboards or other software for entering text.
+To type the symbols in this font, use the keyboarding systems provided in your OS or use a separate utility.
+[Keyman](https://keyman.com/) is a cross-platform keyboarding system.

-Other suggestions are listed here: [Keyboard Systems Overview](https://scriptsource.org/entry/ytr8g8n6sw).
+Various other means may be available for different operating-system platforms to create additional input methods.
+Some suggestions are listed here: [Keyboard Systems Overview](https://scriptsource.org/entry/ytr8g8n6sw).

 See [Character set support](charset) for details of the Unicode characters supported by this font.